zhouyan57/mimor/docs/notes/the-mimor-component.md

 The `<Mimor>` component need to dispatch each XML element to the vue component that renders this element.

-Kinds of elements:
+top level elements:

-- Stmt
 - Card
   - Question
   - Cloze
 - Effect
   - Theme

-- Node (nested in Card)
+nested elements:

 - Code